JSON Output

 • if gcovr/excluded is true, the line should not be included in coverage reports.

-New in version 7.0: New returned_count and branch_percent field.
+Added in version 7.0: New returned_count and branch_percent field.

-New in version 6.0: New gcovr/excluded field.
+Added in version 6.0: New gcovr/excluded field.

 JSON Summary Output